9thAzure/9thAzure/README.md

 ### Hello!

 I'm a student programmer and game developer (well, I will be!).
-I'm using the Godot Game Engine for development, using primarily C#, though I also use GDScript on occasion.

-I want to learn `c++` someday...
+I'm using the Godot Game Engine for development, using primarily C#, though I also use GDScript on occasion and a bit of c++ too.

 I also work on other non-programming related things.
 I'll probably show them here with time.